foundriesio/docs/source/user-guide/fioctl/index.rst

 Inspecting Targets
 ------------------

-As discussed in ":ref:`gs-about-targets`", a Factory produces Targets whenever a change is pushed to the :ref:`ref-factory-sources`.
+As noted in ":ref:`gs-about-targets`", a Factory produces Targets whenever a change is pushed to the :ref:`ref-factory-sources`.
 A Target is a description of the software a device should run, as defined by a list of metadata which includes an **OSTree Hash** and one or more **Docker-Compose App URIs**.